thunderbird89/esf/stories/story-knock-knock.md

 Through the carrier's remaining structure, finding fuel reserves and ammunition stores, each new source of combustible material adding to the growing fireball.
 Through the *Lord Cardigan*'s aft sections, the battleship's stern separating from what remained of the forward hull, tumbling away even as it vaporized.
 Through the debris field already surrounding both ships, smaller fragments flash-heating to incandescence before sublimating into plasma themselves.

 The light was brilliant beyond description.
 Every wavelength from radio to gamma, the full electromagnetic spectrum released in a single pulse that traveled outward at the speed of light.
-The visible component—the light that human and Ryzak eyes could detect—was a brief, terrible white that outshone Jupiter itself for three full seconds.
+The visible component - the light that human and Ryzak eyes could detect - was a brief, terrible white that outshone Jupiter itself for three full seconds.

 From Galileo Station, seventy kilometers away, every external sensor automatically filtered the brightness, preventing the blast from saturating the detectors.
 The flash appeared as a new star in the tactical display, so bright it cast shadows in the operations center despite the distance.

 From the engagement zone, every pilot saw it.
-Federation Talons, Earth squadrons, Ryzak interceptors—all of them registered the detonation on their sensors, the massive energy spike that temporarily overwhelmed their detection systems.
+Federation Talons, Earth squadrons, Ryzak interceptors - all of them registered the detonation on their sensors, the massive energy spike that temporarily overwhelmed their detection systems.

 And then, as quickly as it had appeared, the light began to fade.